Swami Ayyappan (TV series)

 Swami Ayyappan is an Indian soap opera that debuted on Asianet channel.
 The show was produced by Merryland Studio and completed five seasons.
 It is one of the top-rated series in Indian television.
 The first and second seasons was dubbed into Tamil as Swami Ayyapan and Swamiye Saranam Ayyappa for Vijay TV, first and fourth season in Telugu as Swamiye Saranam Ayyappa for Star Maa and fifth season in Kannada as Malikappuram on Star Suvarna.

-Lord Vishnu incarnates as an enchantress, Mohini, who steals the Amrita for the devas and gains Lord Shiva's heart.

 Production

 Producer Karthikeyan spotted Kaushik Babu in a magazine and invited him to the studio.
 After getting into a costume and makeup, Kaushik strongly resembled a painting of Swami Ayyappan and was signed for the show's leading role.
 Although Kaushik was a child actor in the Telugu film industry, this was his television debut.
 Later Devan, Aishwariyaa Bhaskaran, Sukanya, Lakshmi Gopalaswamy, Rajan P. Dev, and Nandu were signed for other lead roles, along with other prominent actors from the Malayalam film and television industries.